 On April 11, 2016, Ed Snider passed away at the age of 83 following a long battle with cancer.
 To read more about the life of Ed Snider, click here.

 OUR LEGACY LIVES ON

-In 2017, Comcast Spectacor purchased an ECHL hockey franchise, the Maine Mariners, who will begin play in the 2018-2019 season.
+In 2017, Comcast Spectacor purchased an ECHL hockey franchise, the Maine Mariners, who began play in the 2018-2019 season.
 Later that year, the company also purchased the rights to re-establish a professional indoor lacrosse franchise in Philadelphia from the National Lacrosse League.
-The Philadelphia Wings will begin play in December 2018 and all home games will be held at the Wells Fargo Center
+The Philadelphia Wings began play in December 2018 and all home games are played at Wells Fargo Center.

 2017 also marked Comcast Spectator's entry into esports, when the company purchased the rights to launch a Philadelphia franchise in the newly-created Overwatch League.
 The Philadelphia Fusion broadened Comcast Spectacor’s portfolio of sports and entertainment assets and matched its core strengths that surround running professional sports organizations and hosting exciting events.